2016 Calendar of Events

 Want to try camping?
 Let us show you the ropes!
 Parks Canada and Mountain Equipment Co-op are teaming up to present unforgettable Learn-to Camp experiences in four of British Columbia’s national parks and historic sites.
 Learn how to pitch a tent, start a fire and stay safe around wildlife, while making new friends and enjoying incredible, breath-taking scenery.

 Fort Langley National Historic Site is hosting two Learn to Camp sessions.
-The first is June 18-19 and is geared toward groups.
-Then on June 25-26, we are hosting a second event geared toward families or individuals.
 Alternately, you could register for Learn to Camp nearby at Gulf Islands National Park Reserve

 or Fort Rodd Hill and Fisgard Lighthouse National Historic Sites